 Documents can be done and signed in a few days, a few weeks or a few months.
 It is up to you.
 I am on your time frame.

 If you put together a Will, you will name an executor to be in charge of everything when you die.
 In Arizona, an executor is called a Personal Representative.

 Yes.
 A Last Will says who gets what when you die.
 A Living Will says to pull the plug.
 A Pour Over Will goes along with a Revocable Living Trust.

 A Revocable Living Trust says who gets what when you die, but does it in a way that gives you a lot of control and avoids probate.

 It means writing a Will or a Trust for when you die, Powers of Attorney for when you are out of it and a Living Will to pull the plug.

 Yes.
 There is a Power of Attorney that handles your finances; a Power of Attorney for your health, and a Power of Attorney for psychiatric hospitalization.

 When you prepare a Will, you include the names of people who can raise your children.
 Ideally, you can list more than 1 option.
 These folks are called guardians.

-Yes, but the money will be put in a restricted account until a child turns 18.
+Yes, but the if the inheritance is not part of a Revocable Living Trust, the money will be put in a restricted account until the child turns 18.
 A court order is needed to release money for any purpose.